NLA TBPO T20 SOFTBALL CRICKET FIXTURES - NBC SVG

-Five matches are scheduled to be played this weekend in the National Lotteries Authority Top Belair Progressive Organization (TBPO) Twenty/20 Cricket Championship at the Dauphine Playing Field.
+Another five matches are scheduled to be played tomorrow and Sunday in the National Lotteries Authority Top Belair Progressive Organization (TBPO) Twenty/20 Softball Cricket Championship at the Dauphine Playing Field.

-Tomorrow afternoon at 1:00, Challengers will meet Out-Ah Trouble, and at 3:00, New Level will oppose Combined Rangers.
+Tomorrow afternoon at 1:00, Mac Dauphine United will meet Fairbairn United Spartans, and at 3:00, COMPUTEC Older Boys will play against Combine Rangers.

-On Sunday morning at 10:00, CDC Lotto will play against Clinchers, then at 12:30 noon, Bank of St. Vincent and the Grenadines All Stars will take on Fairbairn United Spartans, and CGM Gallagher Novice will meet the Royal St. Vincent and the Grenadines Police at 3:00 in the afternoon.
+On Sunday morning 10:00, CDC/Lotto Combined will oppose Sunset Strikers, at 12:00 noon, Gomea Bombers will play CGM Gallagher Novice, and at 3:00 in the afternoon, Sion Hill Tallawahs will meet Gairy Construction Simple Boys.

 Advertisement